 To ensure continued success, we track retailer satisfaction in 20 of Colgate’s largest subsidiaries every two years.
 The Company participates in a widely used industry standard syndicated survey run by the Advantage Group.
-The objective is to measure our customer engagement with the goal of strengthening our performance across key markets, building robust action plans based on the survey feedback.
+The objective is to measure our customer engagement with the goal of strengthening our performance across key markets and building robust action plans based on the survey feedback.

 Colgate also partners with key customers to advance our mutual sustainability goals.
-We often partner with retailers to engage consumers with programs such as our Bright Smiles, Bright Futures oral health education program, Operation Smile, and TerraCycle®.
+We often partner with retailers to engage consumers with programs, such as our Bright Smiles, Bright Futures oral health education program, Operation Smile and TerraCycle®.